How to make an Unicorn Book that is sure to make the little girl or tween in your life smile! It is a simple kid craft and makes a great party craft!

 What You Will Need:

 Here is a quick look at the supplies needed for this how to make an unicorn book tutorial.

-- FELT: You’ll need a few sheet of soft rainbow colored felt sheets.
+- FELT: You’ll need a few sheets of soft rainbow-colored felt sheets.
 Buy these at your local craft store or online here.
 I just bought this entire set of colors and love it!

 - FABRIC PAINTS: I used these dimensional paints that were super easy to apply onto the felt- you will definitely NEED the gold for the Unicorn’s horn, but the black paint you could easily replace with a good black marker and draw in the eyes instead of paint.

 - BOOK/JOURNAL: You can convert any BOOK you have into an unicorn book.
 You can use leftover school supplies or buy a few books in bulk here and make these for the cousin gang!

 - SCISSORS: A sharp scissor like this one or this one makes it easy to cut two to three layers of felt at once, speeding up the process.